Fire-Rate Alerting

 summary: "Component {{ $labels.component }} fire rate below 5% over 24h — likely dead"

 The warning threshold of 20% catches slow drift — a component that used to fire at 60% and is now at 18% is telling you something changed before it goes fully silent.
-The critical threshold of 5% catches dead components like the Hermes calibrator at 3.8%.
+The critical threshold of 5% catches dead components like the Agent Framework calibrator at 3.8%.
 Both fire within a day of the condition appearing.

 The Dashboard